wavebeem/wavebeem.com/src/blog/2025/review-pipistrello/index.md

 ---
 date: "2025-10-08T20:43-07:00"
-title: "Review: Pipistrello and the Cursed Yoyo"
+title: "Pipistrello and the Cursed Yoyo felt like an identity crisis"
 description:
   "Waiter, there's Hollow Knight in my Zelda!
 I at least fumbled my way through using accessibility settings."